 Trinity Theological College trains people from all denominations for Christian ministry in the evangelical, reformed tradition through courses in Theology and Ministry at undergraduate, graduate and postgraduate level.

 Our College is located close to the centre of Perth, Western Australia.
 Perth is a safe and beautiful city, located on the banks of the Swan River and a short drive from pristine beaches.
 The College is easily accessible by car, train, bus and bicycle.
 Our surroundings are a lively hub of cafes and restaurants, popular with students, office workers, visitors and local residents.
+Further information about life in Perth can be found in our Overseas Student Predeparture Handbook.

 Places are available for overseas students who fulfil the application requirements of the College.
 Prospective students, especially from developing countries, should be aware that the College does not offer any scholarships or accommodation and there is no government assistance available.